PPP Loan Data — Bowles Rice LLP, Charleston, WV

 Footnotes & Information

-1. Payroll and salary estimates assume the borrower used the standard PPP calculation of 2.5 x average 2019 monthly payroll costs to determine PPP loan eligibility.
+1. Estimations for informational purposes only.
+Payroll and salary estimates assume the borrower used the standard PPP calculation of 2.5 x average 2019 monthly payroll costs to determine PPP loan eligibility.
 Calculation methods vary based on entity type.
 Please read the latest official SBA PPP calculation rules for a full explanation of PPP loan amount calculation methods.

 2. If a company's reported number of employees divided by the maximum PPP range amount per the SBA is greater than $100,000, the estimated maximum PPP loan received by the company can be adjusted down to assume no more than $100,000 yearly salary per employee was used in the PPP application.
 While employees at the company may earn more, $100k / employee is the maximum amount that can be used in PPP eligibility calculations.